-In Re Đi isciplinary No
+In Re Disc iplinary No

-I,why disciplinary acti torney who has bee aken in the above c order to show cause
+, am the attor erved with an order to sho)w cause

-I am a membe er of the bar of this s Court.
+I am a mem nber of the bar of this (Court.

-I have been a years, and under the e before the followin bers shown below: al courts, in the
+n admitted to practice be ne license record numb state and federal courts, in n the

-I certify unde er penalty of perjur y that the foregoing ; is true and corre ct.
+I certify und der penalty of perjury that the foregoing is true and correct.

-Executed on this day of , 2 ·
+Executed on this day of , 2

 (Signature)

-(Full name, typed or printed)
+(Full name, typed o or printed)

-(Address of Record)
+(Address of Record d)